2025-2026 Academic Catalog

 Total Credits | 120 |

-Grade Requirements: Students must earn a grade of “C-“ or better in all core neuroscience coursework (CHEM 1035 General Chemistry, CHEM 1036 General Chemistry, NEUR 1004 Neuroscience Orientation Seminar, NEUR 2025 Introduction to Neuroscience, NEUR 2026 Introduction to Neuroscience, NEUR 2035 Neuroscience Laboratory, NEUR 2036 Neuroscience Laboratory, NEUR 4044 Neuroscience Senior Seminar, PSYC 1004 Introductory Psychology) or the equivalent coursework.
-Students must also earn a “C-“ or better in BIOL 1105 Principles of Biology, BIOL 1106 Principles of Biology, BIOL 1115 Principles of Biology Laboratory, BIOL 1116 Principles of Biology Laboratory, MATH 1225 Calculus of a Single Variable, and MATH 1226 Calculus of a Single Variable.
-Only two attempts, including course withdrawals with a grade of “W,” are allowed for each core neuroscience course, BIOL 1105 Principles of Biology, BIOL 1106 Principles of Biology, BIOL 1115 Principles of Biology Laboratory, BIOL 1116 Principles of Biology Laboratory, MATH 1025 Elementary Calculus, and MATH 1026 Elementary Calculus.
+Grade Requirements: Students must earn a grade of “C-“ or better in the following core neuroscience coursework: CHEM 1035 General Chemistry, CHEM 1036 General Chemistry, NEUR 1004 Neuroscience Orientation Seminar, NEUR 2025 Introduction to Neuroscience, NEUR 2026 Introduction to Neuroscience, NEUR 2035 Neuroscience Laboratory, NEUR 2036 Neuroscience Laboratory, NEUR 4044 Neuroscience Senior Seminar, or the equivalent coursework.
+Students must also earn a “C-“ or better in BIOL 1105 Principles of Biology, BIOL 1106 Principles of Biology, MATH 1025 Elementary Calculus and PSYC 1004 Introductory Psychology.
+Only three attempts, including course withdrawals with a grade of “W,” are allowed for each core neuroscience course, BIOL 1105 Principles of Biology, BIOL 1106 Principles of Biology, MATH 1025 Elementary Calculus and PSYC 1004 Introductory Psychology.

 Courses may not double count with the credits chosen for any other CBNU requirement.